bateskevin/PSHarmonize/README.md

             crotchet {C;E;G}
         } -Last
     }
-} -Notation -Name "One Bar"
+} -OutputMode Notation -Name "One Bar"
 ```

 Which will give you this: